 Many children don’t know if they will eat tomorrow.

 Children and their families are in desperate need of food and safe water.

-Our Children's Emergency Fund is crucial to helping us respond quickly to disasters like Haiti.
+Our Children's Emergency Fund is crucial to helping us respond quickly to children living in crisis in countries like Haiti.

 Donate now to help save lives.

 We accept all major credit cards and PayPal

 WHAT'S HAPPENING IN HAITI?